 What advantages can enterprise architects gain from graph databases (“enterprise graphs”) ?

-As a recent report on Graph databases by an independent analyst states: “Graph databases can store and process large volumes of data and enable the search, discovery, and exploration of large networks.
+As a report on Graph databases by an independent analyst states: “Graph databases can store and process large volumes of data and enable the search, discovery, and exploration of large networks.

 “To support the demands of the digital business, enterprise architects must consider how best to link large volumes of complex, siloed data.
 Linking a few data sources is often simple, but to do so with significant amounts of heterogeneous data requires a radically new approach.